alecramsay/pg/docs/_pages/pages/MD.markdown

 - County-district splitting can be minimized at the expense of some compactness (75 &#x2192; 33).

 Those are the policy tradeoffs.
+An average of 62% of population-weighted precincts assignments are shared between notable maps and the baseline.

+Relative to the baseline map,
+the official map reduces county-district splitting significantly (0 &#x2192; 45) at the expense of significant compactness (75 &#x2192; 35).